Free to be you

-Right now, we know that one decision a lot of you will soon be facing is whether to stay on at school (sixth form) after your GCSEs this summer, or continue your education elsewhere.
+Right now, we know that one decision you’ll soon be facing is whether to stay on at school (sixth form) after your GCSEs, or continue your education or training elsewhere.

 A more independent you: From calling teachers by their first name, to deciding how and when you want to study, you’ll find college is a much more mature environment… and you’ll become a more independent person as a result.

 A stepping stone into industry: Many of the tutors at our College have industry experience, which means they’ve had a career in the area they’re teaching you!
 From singers, to hairdressers and soldiers, they’ll be able to answer your questions about future careers and help you find work experience placements.
-There are also lots of great opportunities with local and national companies at college; from competitions to guest speakers.
+There are also lots of great opportunities with local and national companies at college; from international competitions to guest speakers.

 We’re experts at your next steps: It can be daunting looking to the future, but we’re here to help you with the next steps after college too.
 We have dedicated Careers and Apprenticeships Teams, so whether you want to work, go on to an Apprenticeship or study in Higher Education, we’re here to guide you and make sure you’re prepared and informed.